Pingg studio getting started

 User image areas, or image ports, are spaces on your design where users will insert their own images.
 Like text areas, you can change the size of an image port by clicking and dragging the bottom right-hand corner; to move an image port, click anywhere else on the image port and drag-and-drop it to another location on your stencil.
-To change the placeholder image in the image port, click inside the image port and you will a variety of placeholder image options to the right of your design.
-Click the arrow icons to scroll through the options; to choose a placeholder image simply click on it.
+To change the placeholder image in the image port, click inside the image port and you will see a variety of placeholder image options.
+Scroll through the options and click the image that you want to use.
 To edit or crop the placeholder image, click the "edit/crop" button; use the slider to zoom in & out on the placeholder image.
 To move the placeholder image within the image port, click on it and drag it.

 Naming & Tagging

 You should also tag your design with words that are conceptually related to the design itself.
-For example: if your design has the words "Happy Birthday" as part of the design, you would add the tags "happy birthday", "birthday", etc. But don't stop there--think of all the elements that are in your design--images and colors.
-If your design is predominantly red, add "red" as a tag.
-If it has a cake as part of the design, add the tag "cake".
+For example: if your design has the words "Happy Birthday" as part of the design, you would add the tags "happy birthday", "birthday", etc. If it has a cake as part of the design, add the tag "cake".

 Tags help us categorize and keep track of the designs you create, and we strongly recommend you add them to your design details.
 To add tags, first enter a keyword in the "tag search" field to find the available tags.
-For example, if you enter the keyword "birthday" and click "search", you will see a variety of tags to choose from: "boy birthday", "girl birthday", "birthday cake", etc. To add a tag to your details, simply click on the tag in the "Available Tags" section.
-You can add up to 25 tags to your design, and you'll see any tags that you have added in the "Tags on this design" section, directly below the "Available Tags."
+For example, if you enter the keyword "birthday" and click "search", you will see a variety of tags to choose from: "boy birthday", "girl birthday", "birthday cake", etc. To add a tag to your details, simply click the "+" icon next to the tag.
+You can add up to 10 tags to your design, and you'll see any tags that you have added in the "Tags on this design" section, directly below the "Available Tags."

-When you're finished naming and tagging your work, click the "save changes" button on the lower right-hand side of the page.
+When you're finished naming and tagging your work, click the "save changes" button.
 Now, it's time to activate and promote your design.

 Activating your design

 After clicking the "save changes" button, you will be redirected back to the "designs" page where you'll see two sections: "active designs" and "inactive designs."
 You'll find your newly created design in the "inactive designs" section.
-To activate your design, drag-and-drop it in the "active designs" section.
+To activate your design, drag and drop it in the "active designs" section.
+Please be sure to click the "save changes" button.
 Once your design is active, it can be used by anyone.
-With that in mind, you're going to want to tell your friends about your great new design on Celebrations...
+With that in mind, you're going to want to tell your friends about your great new design.

 Promoting your designs